Chanel couture makes a subdued ode to Parisian elegance in fall-winter collection

 LOVE STORY BEHIND CHANEL’S LITTLE BLACK DRESS

 Mouglalis, a current Chanel ambassador, said: “I fell in love with Coco Chanel when I studied for the role.
-I read everything,” she said.
+I read everything."

 Mouglalis disclosed the heartbreaking story behind Chanel’s universally adored LBD.
 Coco Chanel, devastated by the tragic death of her lover, Arthur “Boy” Capel, incorporated her mourning attire into her fashion line, giving birth to the LBD.
 Capel, apart from being Chanel’s great love, was also instrumental in helping her open her first store.